-The share capital held in the Group is susceptible to market price risks, which arise from the uncertainty surrounding the future value of these shares.
-Exposure to equity risk under the standard VaR methods implemented within Addiko Group is estimated at EUR 0.1 million as of 31 December 2023 against the estimation of EUR 0.1 million as of 31 December 2022.
+The equity instruments held in the Group are susceptible to market price risks, which arise from the uncertainty surrounding the future value of these shares.
+Exposure to equity risk under the standard VaR methods implemented in Addiko Group is estimated at EUR 0.2 million as of 31 December 2024 against the estimation of EUR 0.1 million as of 31 December 2023.
 Size of risk exposure to movements in equity market prices is seen as low given that Addiko Group's strategy is, in general, not to invest into such asset classes.
 If the comparison is done on each separate risk type, equity risk exposure thus displays that no major concentration risk arises from therein.